skyway/skyway-recorder-sdk/README.md

 | iceTransportPolicy | array of [RTCIceTransportPolicy][RTCIceTransportPolicy] |                    | `all`   | `all` and `relay` are supported. `relay` indicates ICE engine only use relay candidates.                 |

 ###### auth object
-It is calculated using the HMAC-SHA256 algorithm on the string `$timestamp`, with the secret key for the app.
+It is calculated using the HMAC-SHA256 algorithm on the string `timestamp`, with the secret key for the app.
 The final value should be in base64 string format.

 | Name       | Type   | Required           | Default | Description                                                                                  |